assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/edge_data_broker_enabler.rst

 In order for the fr_script to operate the user should provide relevant filters and rules corresponding to different use cases (scenarios).

 The filters and rules should be provided in json format.
 GET, POST, PATCH, DELETE HTTP Methods can be used to fetch, post, update and delete json objects via an API respectively.
-The APIs can get accessed on port 30008.
-Use endpoint ``/docs#/`` for accessing swgger UI.
+Use endpoint ``/docs`` for accessing swgger UI.

 .. image:: https://user-images.githubusercontent.com/100563908/222690700-13739082-a840-4431-90c9-2373e0fa9fc1.PNG